cscheid/cscheid.net/projects/bunimovich_stadium/index.md

 [Dynamical Billiards](https://en.wikipedia.org/wiki/Dynamical_billiards)
 table that exhibits chaotic behavior even with only concave scatterings.
-Trajectories in the Bunimovich stadium exhibit (eventual) exponential diverence over time.
+Trajectories in the Bunimovich stadium exhibit (eventual) exponential divergence over time.
 In addition,
 [almost any](https://en.wikipedia.org/wiki/Almost_surely) trajectory
 in a Bunimovich stadium will eventually touch cover any point of the stadium.
 This is in sharp contrast to trajectories in elliptical